bipurna/html-track/readme.md

 + The "margin" property is a shorthand property used to set margin in various ways.
 To set margin for particular directions, use "margin-top", "margin-bottom", "margin-left", or "margin-right".

 + The "padding" property is a shorthand property used to set padding in various ways.
 To set padding for particular directions, use "padding-top", "padding-bottom", "padding-left", or "padding-right".

+### CSS backgrounds

++ change the background color or add an image to the background

++ use the "background-repeat" property and set "no-repeat" as its value

++ use the "background-size" to cover